BIO

 One of Yehiel's notable works, Hope, draws inspiration from the olive branch, a universal symbol of peace, and the Japanese art of Kintsugi (golden repair), which embraces imperfection, seeing breakage and restoration as integral parts of an object's story.

-His work has been exhibited at Eine Reise in den Garten at Museum Villa Rot for Contemporary Art, Four Elements at Kunstgewerbemuseum in Berlin, Floating Pebbles at MAX54 Gallery in Augsburg, Aus Fäden geschmiedet at ARTHUS Gallery in Zell am Harmersbach, Germany (with Bruno Feger), and internationally at Threads of Tomorrow at Museu Textil (New Orleans), We Got The Power at The Contemporary Art Modern Project Gallery (Miami), Fibremen (Ukraine), The Sun, BIEN – Biennial of Textile Art (Slovenia), and in the Hamptons, (New York).
+His work has been extensively exhibited throughout Germany, including a solo presentation at Art Karlsruhe with ARTHUS Gallery, and group exhibitions such as Eine Reise in den Garten at Museum Villa Rot, Four Elements at the Kunstgewerbemuseum Berlin, and Aus Fäden geschmiedet at ARTHUS Gallery (alongside Bruno Feger).
+Internationally, his reach extends to the Anita Rogers Gallery in New York City, and a global presence with Ronen Art Gallery at the Affordable Art Fair in Stockholm, Amsterdam, London, Brussels, Hong Kong, and Vienna.
+Other notable international credits include Threads of Tomorrow at Museu Textil (New Orleans), We Got The Power at The CAMP Gallery (Miami), the Fibremen Biennial (Ukraine), and BIEN – Biennial of Textile Art (Slovenia).

 Collaboration